Beatrice Portinari: Biography

 Beatrice was the daughter of the banker Folco Portinari and was married to another banker, Simone dei Bardi.
 Dante claims to have met a "Beatrice" only twice, on occasions separated by nine years, but was so affected by the meetings that he carried his love for her throughout his life.
 The tradition that identifies Bice di Folco Portinari as the Beatrice loved by Dante is now widely, though not unanimously, accepted by scholars.
 Boccaccio, in his commentary on the Divine Comedy, was the first one to explicitly refer to the woman; all later references are dependent on his unsubstantiated identification.
 Clear documents on her life have always been scarce, rendering even her existence doubtful.
 The only hard evidence is the will of Folco Portinari from 1287, which says, "Item d.
-Bici filien sue et uxoris d.
+Bici filie sue et uxoris d.
 Simonis del Bardis reliquite [...], lib.50 ad floren."
 The sentence is essentially a bequest to Portinari's daughter, who was married to Simone dei Bardi.
 Portinari was a rich banker, born in Portico di Romagna.
 He moved to Florence and lived in a house near Dante where he had six daughters.
 Portinari also gave generously to found the hospital of Santa Maria Nuova.

 In the works of Dante Alighieri

 Scholars have long debated whether the historical Beatrice should be identified with the Beatrice of Dante's writing.
-Certainly Beatrice Portinari fits the broad biographical criteria, and it's entirely possible that she and Dante knew each other— but the Beatrice of Dante's canon doesn't seem to rely on any such correspondence and exists as a literary character who bears only a passing resemblance to her historical antecedent.
+Certainly Beatrice Portinari fits the broad biographical criteria, and it is entirely possible that she and Dante knew each other—but the Beatrice of Dante's canon does not seem to rely on any such correspondence and exists as a literary character who bears only a passing resemblance to her historical antecedent.